Part 1: Introduction to Vera (by Adrian Biffen, GM, Feb 2012)

 -

 Our radio equipped motors use RF (Radio Frequency) for transmission of the remote control signal from a hand-held or wall mounted remote control.
 These very affordable multi-channel systems are extremely easy to install and operate.
+Our new built-in rechargeable battery motors require no wires at all!

-- Our non-radio motors require an external controller and are most often used with home automation systems such as Vera, using our Universal Interface.
-These systems are more complex, more expensive and require some technical know how.
-Having said that, VeraLite at $199 is the bargain of the year when it comes to full blown home automation systems - and the most user-friendly.
+- Our non-radio motors require an external controller and are most often used with home automation systems, using our Universal Interface.
+These systems are complex wired systems, more expensive and require some technical know how.

 Vera and VeraLite are powerful home automation controllers that run as a web server on your local lan and/or wifi network.
 They can be used simply as local controllers, but they can also be accessed remotely from any location via browser using a secure encrypted system.